isc-projects/kea/doc/sphinx/arm/lfc.rst

 backend.
 This service is written to run as a standalone process.

-While ``kea-lfc`` can be started externally, there is usually no need to do s. ``kea-lfc`` is run on a periodic basis by the Kea DHCP servers.
+While ``kea-lfc`` can be started externally, there is usually no need to do so. ``kea-lfc`` is run on a periodic basis by the Kea DHCP servers.

 The process operates on a set of files, using them to receive input and output of the lease entries and to indicate what stage the process is